Nonperturbative Waveguide Quantum Electrodynamics: Quantum phase transitions with gapless dispersions

-First, in the limit of a deep potential with large $v$, the first term in Eq.~\eqref{subohmic} is dominant, and the ground state should exhibit the two-fold degeneracy at $\langle\hat{\Xi}\rangle_U\!=\!\pm d$ in $L\!\to\!\infty$.
-This leads to the localized phase with $q>0$.
-Second, in the opposite limit of a shallow potential, the second (harmonic) term in Eq.~\eqref{subohmic} dominates over the potential term, and the vacuum state gives the unique ground state, which has $\langle\hat{\Xi}\rangle_U\!=\!0$ and leads to the delocalized phase with $q\!=\!0$.
-Finally, in between these two limits, the potential landscape effectively changes from the double-well profile to the harmonic one, and accordingly, the order parameter $q$ continuously decreases from $d$ and vanishes at certain $v^*\!>\!0$.
+Secondly, in certain gapless dispersions, the effective mass $m_{\rm eff}$ exhibits the infrared divergence and grows polynomially as a function of system size $L$.
+One can also check that this leads to the polynomial divergence of $\xi$ in the dressed emitter potential~\eqref{Veff}; the resulting effective potential $V_{\rm eff}$ then has the unique minimum at $Q\!=\!0$ (cf. Eq.~\eqref{veffq}) and becomes infinitely tight in $L\!\to\!\infty$.
+Thus, in the thermodynamic limit, the emitter wavefunction in the AD frame is completely localized at $Q\!=\!0$, and the total system is solely governed by the photonic part \eqn{ \hat{H}_{U}=\; :V(\hat{\Xi}):+\sum_{n}\hbar\Omega_{n}\hat{b}_{n}^{\dagger}\hat{b}_{n}. } An order of its ground state is characterized by the expectation value of $\langle\hat{\Xi}\rangle_{U}$ (see Eq.~\eqref{orderU}).
+In the limit of a deep potential with large $v$, the first term in Eq.~\eqref{subohmic} is dominant, and the ground state should exhibit the two-fold degeneracy at $\langle\hat{\Xi}\rangle_U\!=\!\pm d$ in $L\!\to\!\infty$.
+This leads to the localized phase with ${\cal O}>0$.
+In contrast, in the opposite limit of a shallow potential, the second (harmonic) term in Eq.~\eqref{subohmic} dominates over the potential term, and the vacuum state gives the unique ground state, which has $\langle\hat{\Xi}\rangle_U\!=\!0$ and leads to the delocalized phase with ${\cal O}\!=\!0$.
+Finally, in between these two limits, the potential landscape effectively changes from the double-well profile to the harmonic one, and accordingly, the order parameter $\cal O$ continuously decreases from $d$ and vanishes at certain $v^*\!>\!0$.
 We recall that, in general, a deep (shallow) potential depth $v$ corresponds to a small (large) bare qubit frequency $\Delta$.
-Altogether, one expects a continuous quantum phase transition between the localized phase at strong $v$ (resp. small $\Delta$) and the delocalized phase at weak $v$ (resp. large $\Delta$); see the blue dashed vertical arrow in Fig.~\ref{fig_phase}.
-We remark that this conclusion is fully consistent with the numerical renormalization group results of the sub-Ohmic spin-boson model (see e.g., Ref.~\cite{BR03}).
+To sum up, one expects a continuous quantum phase transition between the localized phase at strong $v$ (resp. small $\Delta$) and the delocalized phase at weak $v$ (resp. large $\Delta$); see the blue dashed vertical arrow in Fig.~\ref{fig_phase}.